apache/doris/docs/en/community/design/doris_storage_optimization.md

 	- Four bytes FileFooterPB message length for reading FileFooterPB
 	- The 8 byte MAGIC CODE is stored in the last bit to facilitate the identification of file types in different scenarios.

-The data in the file is organized in the form of page, which is the basic unit of coding and compression.
+The data in the file is organized in the form of a page, which is the basic unit of coding and compression.
 Current page types include the following:

 ### DataPage ###